JessiMarosi/Veridion/README.md

 ## ⚖️ Legal Notice

-Veridion™ is a proprietary innovation by **Jessi Marosi, Founder & CEO of ByteLock™**.
+Veridion™ is a proprietary innovation by **Jessica Marosi, Founder & CEO of ByteLock™**.
 Unauthorized use, reproduction, or distribution is prohibited.

 - **Trademark Pending:** Veridion™
-- **Copyright © 2025 Jessi Marosi.
+- **Copyright © 2025 Jessica Marosi.
 All rights reserved.**

-All documentation and code are authored by Jessi Marosi and protected under applicable copyright and trademark laws.
+All documentation and code are authored by Jessica Marosi and protected under applicable copyright and trademark laws.

 ---